1937 Uba riots at Union Flacq: Impact on politics

 The deadly 1937 protest had a significant impact on the Labour Party (Mauritius) which had been formed a year earlier.
 The dockers' strike of September 1938 in Port Louis prompted Governor Sir Bede Clifford to declare a state of emergency.
 Labour Party leaders Sahadeo, Curé and Anquetil also became targets of the British colonial administration.
 Dr Curé was placed under house arrest, Anquetil was deported to Rodrigues and Pandit Sahadeo was placed under house arrest for almost 2 weeks.
 Despite Anquetil's exile and the house arrest of Sahadeo and Curé the profile of the Labour Party was greatly enhanced helping to create the conditions for it to join forces with the IFB and CAM to form the first governing alliance (Independence Party (Mauritius) of an independent Mauritius 30 years later in August 1967.

 Commemoration

-The martyrs of the Uba Riots and massacre of 13 August 1937 were commemorated by Mauritian singer Siven Chinien in his song 1937 L'année Memorable which was released in his 1970s album Ratsitatane, Conscience Noire.
+Those that died in the event were commemorated by Mauritian singer Siven Chinien in his song 1937 L'année Memorable which was released in his 1970s album Ratsitatane, Conscience Noire.